 Guggenheim Online Book Collection

-For over half a decade the museum has been digitizing its modern art exhibition catalogs and art books, placing the results online.
+For over half a decade the museum has been digitizing its modern art exhibition Discoverys and art books, placing the results online.
 So whether you want to study up on some art history with titles like Picasso and the War Years and Expressionism, a German intuition or read the first English translation of Kandinsky's On the spiritual in art, you've come to the right place.
-The collection also includes catalogs of retrospective exhibitions on masters like Paul Klee, Robert Rauschenberg, Max Ernst, Francis Bacon, and Mark Rothko.
+The collection also includes Discoverys of retrospective exhibitions on masters like Paul Klee, Robert Rauschenberg, Max Ernst, Francis Bacon, and Mark Rothko.
 Or you can dig deeper into Chinese art in the 20th century and the craftsmen of ancient Peru.

 Making Sense of Marcel Duchamp